Rachnerd/angular1typescript/README.md

 It imports the app file first and then appends script tags that reference legacy scripts to the document.
 After everything is loaded it adds ng-app to the body of the document which boots up Angular.

-Now the legacy code gets loaded after the angular module they depend on became available.
+Now the legacy code gets loaded after the angular module they depend on is instantiated.

-## Assignment 2 Modules and Routing
+## Assignment 1 Component + Routing
 #### PeopleComponent
 ```
 In app.ts, import PeopleComponentOptions and add it to the angular module